Summer is just around the corner, along with hot weather and blue skies, giving us more quality time to spend with our furry friends outside.

 However, the summer season can sometimes be an uncomfortable one to man’s best friend.
 During this time of year, dogs feel the heat just as much, if not more, than the rest of us.

-From avoiding hot pavement surfaces to regularly staying hydrated, its often tricky for dog owners to navigate the summer season, but in preparation of the warm weather ahead, here are some top tips of how you and your dog can stay safe and enjoy summer this year.
+From avoiding hot pavement surfaces to regularly staying hydrated, it’s often tricky for dog owners to navigate the summer season.

 Dogs suffer from severe thirst in extremely warm weather.
 Look out for keys signs of dehydration in your pet, including: excessive drooling and panting, dry gums, sunken eyes and lethargy.

 If you’re going out and about, make sure to take plenty of fresh cold water – it’s not just you that will need a top up every now and again.

 It’s handy to take a portable bowl with you so that your dog can drink from anywhere with ease.